Limit theorems for invariant distributions: Proofs of the general limit theorems

-The final term in \cref{neuchatel} corresponds to a fourth moment, and we have to consider interactions between quadruples ${\bphi_1,\ldots,\bphi_4}$ of random elements of $\group^{k_n}$.
+The final term in \cref{neuchatel} represents variation of $\eta(n)$, and we upper-bound it in terms of its variance.
+As in the proof of the basic case, $\eta(n)$ can be thought of as an empirical variance, and its variance is a fourth-order quantity.
+Since the fourth moment of $h_n(X_n)$ may not exist, we control it using the sequence $(\gamma_n)$. \\To bound the standard deviation, we have to consider interactions between quadruples ${\bphi_1,\ldots,\bphi_4}$ of random elements of $\group^{k_n}$.
 Once again, $n$, $b_n$, $\beta_n$ and $k_n$ are fixed.
-For a quadruple of indices ${i,j,l,m}$, we are interested in whether the random elements satisfy
+For a quadruple of indices ${i,j,l,m}$, we consider the events